 We especially welcome students from schools where there is no Post-16 provision or where their school does not offer a course they wish to undertake.
 We also look favourably at applications from students coming from other integrated schools.

-All external students should be able to provide, a copy of their GCSE results, the details of a teacher from whom we can obtain a reference and a copy of their last report and attendance record.
+All external students should be able to provide, a copy of their GCSE predicted results, if applying prior to 30 June 2023 or a copy of their GCSE results once received in August, the details of a teacher from whom we can obtain a reference and a copy of their last report and attendance record.
+Applications from external candidates should be emailed to Mrs L. Grant – Head of Sixth Form (Pastoral) here or posted to the school for the attention of Mrs L Grant.

 |GCSE A*||9||BTEC Distinction*||5 Points|